open-access-policies/health-tech/Operational/Policies/op-pol-001.md

 **3.3.2 Certificate Lifecycle Management**

-- Certificate requests shall be validated and approved through formal processes
+- Certificate requests shall be validated and approved through a formal, documented process managed by the IT Security Team.
-- Certificate templates shall define appropriate key usage and validity periods
+- Certificate templates shall be used to enforce appropriate key usage, algorithm strength, and validity periods.
-- Certificate revocation capabilities shall be maintained through Certificate Revocation Lists (CRLs) or Online Certificate Status Protocol (OCSP)
+- Certificate revocation capabilities shall be maintained and tested annually through Certificate Revocation Lists (CRLs) or Online Certificate Status Protocol (OCSP).
-- Expired certificates shall be removed from systems promptly
+- Automated monitoring and alerting shall be implemented to ensure expired or revoked certificates are removed from systems at least 7 days prior to expiration.

 **3.4 Cloud Encryption and Key Management**

-Special requirements shall apply to encryption and key management in cloud environments.
+All use of cloud services must adhere to the following cryptographic requirements, as detailed in the `Cloud Security Policy`.

 **3.4.1 Cloud Encryption Requirements**

-- Customer-managed encryption keys (CMEK) shall be used for sensitive data in cloud storage
+- Customer-managed encryption keys (CMEK) shall be used for all production data stores containing ePHI or other Restricted data in cloud environments.
-- Encryption shall be implemented at multiple layers (application, database, storage)
+- Encryption shall be implemented at multiple layers (e.g., application, database, storage, network) to provide defense-in-depth.
-- Cloud provider encryption services shall be evaluated for compliance with **[Company Name]** standards
+- Cloud provider encryption services and configurations shall be reviewed and approved by the IT Security Team before use.
-- Data sovereignty requirements shall be considered for cross-border data storage
+- Data sovereignty and residency requirements shall be enforced through technical controls for all data stored in the cloud.

 **3.4.2 Cloud Key Management**

-- Dedicated key management services shall be used for cloud-based encryption
+- **[Company Name]**-controlled key management services (e.g., AWS KMS, Azure Key Vault) shall be the required standard for all cloud-based encryption.
-- Hybrid key management architectures shall maintain on-premises control of master keys
+- Hybrid key management architectures (e.g., "Hold Your Own Key" or HYOK) shall be implemented where feasible to maintain on-premises control of master keys for the most sensitive data.
-- Cloud HSM services shall be used for high-security requirements
+- Cloud HSM services shall be used for high-security applications as determined by the Security Officer.
-- Key export capabilities shall be maintained to prevent vendor lock-in
+- Key export capabilities shall be tested annually to ensure data can be decrypted and migrated, preventing vendor lock-in.

 **3.5 Encryption Performance and Monitoring**